krkeegan/Baun-Admin/README.md

 and delete buttons)
 * Allow for user defined slugs in the simple editor.
 Necessary to editing any index page as discovered by [ivoilic](https://github.com/ivoilic/Baun-Admin/commit/db02f4f19200e903a192fe61e8e29cdf5419f999)
+* Enable image uploading from the Simple markdown editor.
+(Currently requires the creation of the directory 'img' under the 'public' directory, eventually I may fork and make changes to the base Baun cms to fix this.)